 2.9 PCI Compliant Magento Hosting Recommendations

 Shopping online, your customers need to be sure you offer them the best security options.
-When they share with you their credit card details, your business becomes responsible for Magento payment security. reception, processing, and storage of this data.
+When they share with you their credit card details, your business becomes responsible for. reception, processing, and storage of this data.

 In the ideal world, you should look for a PCI DSS 3.2 Level 1 Service Provider, the highest certification available for web hosters.
 Of course, if you are going to work with the largest web hosting brands such as Amazon Web Services, MS Azure, or Digital Ocean (with most data centers PCI-DSS compliant), this will not be a problem.